|Are you returning to Atkins?|

 Induction isn't about losing weight.

-Induction is about getting into the state of nutritional or dietary ketosis.
+Induction is about getting into the state of nutritional ketosis.
 If you're not losing weight, something else is going on that has nothing to do with carbs or your insulin level.

 Tip #4: Atkins Isn't Keto or LCHF.
 Don't Mix-and-Match Plans.